a16z/a16z-contracts/PrOb/licenses/README.md

 LawyersNote=The CC0 Agreement is referenced twice, once with a link in Section 1.1 and second time somewhat differently in Section 2.2.
 Is that necessary?

 CodersNote=The organization of this CC0 is in 2 Sections, while the other licenses are organized in 3 Sections.
-The difference is that in this CC0 license, the "Disclaimers" Section (# 2 in the other licenses) is included in the "Grant" Section (# 1) as Section 1.3.
+A difference is that in this CC0 license, the "Disclaimers" Section (# 2 in the other licenses) is included in the "Grant" Section (# 1) as Section 1.3.
 It could be renumbered as Section 2, which would make it parallel the other licenses.

 LawyersNote=In Section 1.2, the "if the age of lawfully capacity" (a) reads oddly and (b) textually the "if" could be construed to modify all that comes before it (including the 18 year requirement).